OTHER PERSONAL INFORMATION Complete ID

-According to the 2014 FTC Sentinel Report, credit card fraud accounted for only 17% of all reported types of fraud last year.
+According to the March 2017 Federal Trade Commission Consumer Sentinel Report, credit card fraud accounted for 33% of all reported types of fraud in 2016, nearly double that of 2014.
 There are many identity elements that thieves can steal that have nothing to do with your credit information – that’s why it’s so important to monitor non-credit identity data.

 Non-credit data is personally identifiable information (PII) that contributes to your identity status, but is not related to your credit file.
 Monitoring these non-credit data sources can help you to spot signs of identity theft: